edv/docker-spotweb/README.md

 - Visit [Spotweb on Docker Hub](https://hub.docker.com/repository/docker/erikdevries/spotweb)
 - The pre-build image works on multiple CPU architectures (x86, arm64 and armv7)

-## Alternative: Quick setup using dockerfile
+## Quick setup using dockerfile

 _Spotweb always requires a database server (e.g. MySQL), the easiest solution is to use the docker-compose setup.
 The other option is to manually specify an external server using the ENV variables below._

-`docker run -p 8080:80 --name spotweb -d -v /etc/localtime:/etc/localtime:ro erikdevries/spotweb`
+`docker run -p 8085:80 --name spotweb -d -v /etc/localtime:/etc/localtime:ro erikdevries/spotweb`

 Provide one or more of the following environment variables to configure the database server (all optional, default values are given below):